rwth-acis/Virtual-Agents-Framework/Documentation/manual/sitting.md

 The framework contains an example scene that demonstrates sitting on different chairs and stools.

 During execution of the scene, the agent walks to a chair, sits down, stands up, picks up an item, and then walks to a stool to do the same.
-Checkout the ``Chair`` and ``Stool`` gameobjects in the scene to see how the chair component is set up and how the different transforms are assigned.
+Check out the ``Chair`` and ``Stool`` gameobjects in the scene to see how the chair component is set up and how the different transforms are assigned.

 ## Related